-At the end of Genesis 6:3 we see that the patience of God will continue but only for a limited time until which all flesh will be destroyed.
+At the end of Genesis 6:3 we see that the patience of God will continue for His chosen but only for a limited time until which all flesh will be destroyed.
 But, this raises another question as to the issue of whether the "sons of God" are angels and that has to do with the fact that all flesh was destroyed wherein only 8 persons were saved through the water.

-Genesis 6:12-17 12 God looked on the earth, and behold, it was corrupt; for all flesh had corrupted their way upon the earth.
-13 Then God said to Noah, "The end of all flesh has come before Me; for the earth is filled with violence because of them; and behold, I am about to destroy them with the earth.
-14 "Make for yourself an ark of gopher wood; you shall make the ark with rooms, and shall cover it inside and out with pitch.
-15 "This is how you shall make it: the length of the ark three hundred cubits, its breadth fifty cubits, and its height thirty cubits.
-16 "You shall make a window for the ark, and finish it to a cubit from the top; and set the door of the ark in the side of it; you shall make it with lower, second, and third decks.
-17 "Behold, I, even I am bringing the flood of water upon the earth, to destroy all flesh in which is the breath of life, from under heaven; everything that is on the earth shall perish.
+Genesis 6:12-17 God looked on the earth, and behold, it was corrupt; for all flesh had corrupted their way upon the earth.
+Then God said to Noah, "The end of all flesh has come before Me; for the earth is filled with violence because of them; and behold, I am about to destroy them with the earth.
+"Make for yourself an ark of gopher wood; you shall make the ark with rooms, and shall cover it inside and out with pitch.
+"This is how you shall make it: the length of the ark three hundred cubits, its breadth fifty cubits, and its height thirty cubits.
+"You shall make a window for the ark in the side of it; you shall make it with lower, second, and third decks.
+"Behold, I, even I am bringing the flood of water upon the earth, to destroy all flesh in which is the breath of life, from under heaven; everything that is on the earth shall perish.